UncreativeXenon/aurora/EDITING_XZP_GUIDE.md

 2. Look for ARGB color values — these begin with `0xff` followed by six hexadecimal digits (e.g., `0xffcad3f5`).
    > ⚠️ These values are stored as **ARGB**, meaning the Alpha channel comes first, followed by Red, Green, and Blue.
 3. Edit colors or other attributes as needed.
 Since `.xui` files lack visual references, try:
-   - Searching for known hex color codes
+   - Searching for known hex color codes.
-   - Replacing multiple color values with a unique marker (e.g., `0xff123456`) for easier identification
+   - Replacing multiple color values with a unique marker (e.g., `0xff123456`) for easier identification.
-   - Rebuilding and testing until you find the relevant element
+   - Rebuilding and testing until you find the relevant element.

 ## 📦 Rebuilding `.xur` Files from `.xui`